Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 • The drug prevents the development of severe and life-threatening intoxication.
-At the same time, coal is not absorbed by the body and is excreted naturally with feces.
+At the same time, the coal is not absorbed by the body and is excreted naturally with feces.

-Useful properties of the drug:
+Useful properties of the medicine:

 • Helps with poisoning.